 WHAT IS A TRUST?

-- A trust is an estate planning tool–a legal document–which is commonly used to manage the disposition of assets after the person who created the trust (the grantor) passes away.
+- is an estate planning tool–a legal document–which is commonly used to manage the disposition of assets after the person who created the trust (the grantor) passes away.
 In addition, a trust can be used to distribute assets while the grantor is alive.
 It all depends on the purpose of the trust and how the grantor wishes to set up asset management and disposition.

 A TRUST HAS SEVERAL ESTATE PLANNING BENEFITS